B&O Rail Trail, Hendricks & Marion Counties, Indiana

 B&O Trailhead

-The B&O Trail was designated a Priority Visionary Trail in the 2006 Indiana State Trails, Greenways & Bikeways Plan “Hoosiers on the Move”.
+The trail was designated a Priority Visionary Trail in the Indiana State Trails, Greenways & Bikeways Plan, affirming its long‑term regional importance.

 Strategies